karlstarkey/Manga_Fi/README.md

 ## Key Functionalities

-Otaku AI doesn't just create images—it understands the user.
+Manga_Fi doesn't just create images—it understands the user.
 By analyzing tweet content and user metadata, it tailors the PFP to match the user’s mood, interests, and personality.
 Our advanced pipeline ensures simultaneous handling of multiple user requests.
 Built-in queuing and prioritization logic allow efficient processing without delays.
 It supports various manga aesthetics, including Shounen (action-packed), Shoujo (romantic and soft), Seinen (mature and detailed), and Chibi (adorable and cartoony).
 Every generated PFP feeds back into the AI’s learning module, enhancing its ability to refine styles and adapt to user preferences.

 ## Contribution